 A lot depends on finances, and individual financial circumstances can vary widely.
 They should obviously play a large part in deciding what’s appropriate and what isn’t in terms of protection and long-term growth.

 For instance, in some situations where family protection is desired but income is limited, term life insurance may be a better option.
 Or, in other more affluent cases, a permanent policy purchase may be more about tax considerations or estate planning.
 Still, in other situations, the decision about purchasing a policy now may be ensuring some financial flexibility later.

 Insurance is not one-size-fits-all.
 That’s why most folks like to work with a financial professional to understand what’s best for their circumstances.
 But, to go back to our starting analogy, you still need a car to get to the store.
-And you may want a Winnebago later in life.
+And you may want an RV to check out the countryside later in life.

 More from MassMutual...

 This article was originally published in July 2016.
 It has been updated.